unrealwork/axibase-collector/jobs/examples/file/stackoverflow/README.md

 API key is required.

-Included fields are `count, name` of which count becomes a metric and name becomes as a series tag.
+Included fields are `count, name`.

+`count` becomes a metric and `name` becomes a series tag.

-Records are timestamped with current time.
+Records are timestamped with the current time.

 ## File